-TAs/MDSAs must know the correct method for evacuating the building at lunchtime.
+MDSAs must know the correct method for evacuating the building at lunchtime.
 This information will be conveyed by the Headteacher who will ensure that there is a lunchtime practice at least annually.

-Designated staff will check the toilets (see fire evacuation plan in Staff Handbook).
+Mrs Mannering and Mrs Reed will check the toilets [check if these are WR staff or otherwise responsible].
 The Premises Co-ordinator will arrange for any supplies of gas and/or electricity to be turned off should the need arise.